On Galilean conformal bootstrap: Generalized Galilean Free Field Theories

 For $t$-channel, we have

 For $u$-channel, we have

 which is related to $t$-channel by $\rho\to-\rho$, as in the case of CFT.

-To cancel the non-analytic factor $\rho^{2\Delta_{\cO}}$ in the right hand side, we use the ansatz of double trace operators $\Delta_n=2\Delta_{\cO}+n$.
-We calculate each channel separately, to compare it with the inversion formula and the operator construction method, and to see the cancellation between them.
+In the $t$-channel's contribution \eqref{tcontribution}, apart from the $\rho^{2\Delta_{\cO}}$ factor, the remaining part has a Taylor series expansion of $\rho$ (an expansion of $\rho^n$, where $n\in\mathbb{N}$).
+So matching the left hand side of \eqref{matchingtwosides} to its right hand side (which is \eqref{tcontribution} for the $t$-channel), we get $\Delta_n=2\Delta_O+n$.
+This is also true for the $u$ channel's contribution \eqref{ucontribution}.
+Now we calculate each channel separately, to compare it with the inversion formula and the operator construction method.
 The relation in the $t$-channel is,

 The key feature is that $\kappa$ only appears in exponential factor together with $\rho$ due to the condition $\xi=2\xi_\cO$.
 Also it is analytic at $\rho=0$.
 Hence the summation range is $n\geq0$ and $k=0,\cdots,n$.
 Expanding the right hand side we get the coefficients,